NymphalidNiklas/IBIO_2024/Tutorials/ComparativeAnalysis/modeling_discrete_traits_2024.md

     ## habitat_directional -39.09624    2 82.19247 0.01777026
     ## habitat_ARD         -34.17760    6 80.35520 0.04452987

-Equal rates model seems to be the better fitting model, at least marginally, based on the AIC score.
+The equal rates model seems to be the better fitting model, at least marginally, based on the AIC score.
 We’ll use this model further to carry out ancestral reconstructions.
 Ancestral state reconstructions can be done for both continuous and discrete traits.
 For continuous traits, ancestral states can be estimated by assuming the trait is evolving via Brownian motion model or its variants.
-For discrete traits, we can use both maximum likelihood and Bayesian approach for reconstructing ancestral states.
+For discrete traits, we can use both maximum likelihood and Bayesian approaches for reconstructing ancestral states.

-Here, we will use both maximum likelihood (function-‘ancr’) and stochastic character mapping (function-‘make.simmap’) function from phytools.
-Stochastic mapping is an Bayesian approach which simulates diverse scenarios for our discrete character evolution on the tree (or called stochastic maps).
-In this method, we can also allow changes to happen along the branches and not just at the nodes which is the case when maximum likelihood.
-Let’s a look at this method step by step.
+Here, we will use both the maximum likelihood (function-‘ancr’) and stochastic character mapping (function-‘make.simmap’) functions from phytools.
+Stochastic mapping is a Bayesian approach which simulates diverse scenarios for our discrete character evolution on the tree ( called stochastic maps).
+In this method, we can also allow changes to happen along the branches and not just at the nodes which is the case.
+Let’s look at this method step by step.
 We’ll use ‘make.simmap’ function from phytools to generate stochastic maps.
 One can also use ‘corHMM’ and ‘diversitree’ R packages for stochastic mapping.